vishpai/Getting_and_Cleaning_Data/Readme.md

 * tidydata.txt: final tidy set created by run_analysis.R

 References:
-I have heavily relied on followingin completing the assignment:
+I have heavily relied on following in completing the assignment:
 * class lectures and materials
 * bing
 * community discussion forums